Amla Nutrition: Very High Vitamin C, Polyphenols, and Supplement Hype

 - Polyphenol-rich profile, including tannins.

-- Culinary flexibility in pickles, chutneys, powders, and preserved forms.
+- Culinary flexibility in pickles, chutneys, powders, and preserved forms, though cooking can affect nutrient levels .

 This makes amla a legitimate nutrition ingredient.